How to protect your business from sexual harassment claims

 Your task is to stop harassment before it happens, which means setting behavioral guidelines and stepping up when an employee feels mistreated.

 Create a clear anti-harassment policy

-You may be able to stop harassment from happening in the first place by drafting a strong anti-harassment policy, says Phillip Maltin, an attorney specializing in labor and employment at Raines Feldman LLP.
+You may be able to stop harassment from happening in the first place by drafting a strong anti-harassment policy.
 The policy should clearly state that sexual harassment will not be tolerated, and any complaints will be thoroughly investigated.

-If an employee reports that a coworker sexually harassed them, acknowledge their experience and reassure them you will investigate immediately, says Rhian Sharp, president and CEO of Sharp Medical Recruiting and HR Consulting.
+If an employee reports that a coworker sexually harassed them, acknowledge their experience and reassure them you will investigate immediately.
 Make sure the employee knows they will not face retaliation for coming forward.

 Interview those involved, and document everything

-During the initial conversation with the accuser, get as much information as you can regarding the alleged incident(s).
-Sharp suggests you ask for specifics, including the day, time, whether there were witnesses, and how many times these incidents occurred.
+During the initial conversation with the accuser, get as much information as you can regarding the alleged incident.
+That should include specifics such as the date, time of day, what happened, whether there were witnesses, and how many times the incidents occurred.

 Interview witnesses and the accused